-With a fascinating history, modern and preserved architecture, an abundance of nature and a vibrant nightlife, Melbourne has broad appeal.
+With a fascinating history, modern and preserved architecture, an abundance of nature and a vibrant nightlife, the places to visit in Melbourne, Australia have a broad appeal.
 The contemporary Central Business District (CBD) is alive with a hip and trendy culture, but low-key beach vibes are just a tram ride away.
-If you are looking to truly experience the city, check out our list of the 21 best things to do in Melbourne, Australia.
+If you are looking to truly experience the city, check out our list of Melbourne attractions: 21 best things to do in Melbourne, Australia.

 The 21 Best Things to do in Melbourne, Australia